lekside1/CellList/README.md

 # CellList
-A linkedlist program written in Java
-Program reads a file and stores the information of the file as a singular linkedlist.
+Implementation of singly linkedlist data stucture in Java Program reads a file and stores the information of the file as a singly linkedlist.